tomasaragon/cdph/README.md

 ## Decision-making is our most important activity

-“A decision is a choice between two or more alternatives that involves an irrevocable allocation of resources.” “...your decision-making is the single most important thing you have control over that will help you achieve your goals.”
-Every decision has causal assumptions, predictions, and opportunity costs—the lost benefits of the better option(s) not chosen or not considered.
+"A decision is a choice between two or more alternatives that involves an irrevocable allocation of resources."[^dqbook] "...your decision-making is the single most important thing you have control over that will help you achieve your goals."[^htd] Every decision has causal assumptions, predictions, and opportunity costs—the lost benefits of the better option(s) not chosen or not considered.